 Juggling your personal and professional lives is a challenge for those who can’t manage their time effectively.
 If you didn’t complete an assignment on time, you now have to stay late at work.
 Maybe you miss you child’s soccer game.
 That’s not a pleasant feeling.

 When you’re able to perfect the art of time management, you’re able to spend the time where it matters most.

 Stop making excuses for your problems.
 Most of the time, they’re your own fault.
 This fault can stem from your time management.

 You showed up late to a meeting with a potential employer or client — the person wasn’t happy and didn’t hire you.
-You missed a deadline and got reprimanded by your boss.
-You bailed on a family member’s birthday because you had to work on the weekend.
+Mayve ou missed a deadline and got reprimanded by your boss.
+Or maybe, you bailed on a family member’s birthday because you had to work on the weekend.